 Antibiotic tablets/capsules include doxycycline (such as Doxy, Doryx, Vibratabs), minocycline (such as Minomycin, Akamin) and trimethoprim.

 Erythromycin is an antibiotic that may be used in younger patients and during pregnancy.
-Bactrim is a sulfa antibiotic and is used occasionally.
+Bactrim is a sulfur-containing antibiotic and is used occasionally.

 Also, larger areas over the back may be difficult to reach to get a good application.

 Topical antibiotic gels and lotions (such as Clindatech and Dalacin) are applied directly onto the skin and left on, not washed off.
 Those currently used for the treatment of acne contain active ingredients – clindamycin or dapsone.
 You should use these on a cool, dry face to minimise irritation.

 There’s also a combination product (Duac gel) that combines clindamycin and benzoyl peroxide.

 A doctor will prescribe an antibiotic gel, solution or lotion with instructions on how often to apply it, which parts of the skin it should be put on, and for how long.